 2.7 Acid Hydrolysis of the Sample

-One grams of dry biomass was hydrolyzed using 50 cm3 of sulfuric acid (H2SO4) in various concentration (1%) then heated at 60 0C for 30 minutes.
+One gram of dry biomass was hydrolyzed using 50 cm3 of sulfuric acid (H2SO4) in various concentrations (1%) then heated at 60 0C for 30 minutes.
 The hydrolyzed biomass was cooled at room temperature and subsequently adjusted to pH 4-5 using 50% of NaOH.
 Hydrokysate was enriched with nutrients consisting of (g/L) NH4SO4 (2.0), KH2PO4 (1.0), ZnSO4 (0.2), MgSO4 (0.2) and yeast extract (2.0) and then was homogenized.
 The hydrolysate was sterillized at 1210C for15 minutes and subsequently cooled at room temperature.
 The same procedure was done for HNO3 (Celignis, 2024).

 2.8 Enzyme Preparation (alpha amylase)

-For alpha amylase, 0.1 M phosphate was prepared using the following procedure: 1.42g of disodium hydrogen phosphate (Na2HPO4) was disoolved in 80 mL distilled water. pH was adjusted to 7.0 using dilute phosphoric acid or sodium hydroxide and made up to 100 mL with distilled water.
+For alpha amylase, 0.1 M phosphate was prepared using the following procedure: 1.42g of disodium hydrogen phosphate (Na2HPO4) was disoolved in 80 mL distilled water.
+The pH was adjusted to 7.0 and made up to 100 mL with distilled water.

 Amylase was exactly weighed (10g per mL of reaction mixture, based on substrate concentration) and dissolved in a small volume of the prepared buffer.
 The solution was stirred gently to avoid denaturation.
 The enzyme solution was stored at 40C but was used within a few hours to maintain activity ( ref).